briangershon/openzeppelin-solidity-hardhat-playground/README.md

 -   upload source code so others can verify it on-chain via `npx hardhat verify --network mumbai NEW_CONTRACT_ADDRESS_HERE`
 -   view contract (and/or call methods directly) in Polygonscan <https://mumbai.polygonscan.com/>, just look up `NEW_CONTRACT_ADDRESS_HERE`

+### Deploy to Polygon Mainnet

+Use same instructions above for Polygon `Mumbai` testnet but use `--network mainnet` command option instead.

 <a id="playing-with-contract"></a>

 ### Playing with Contract